-Caution: Assuming that you do not have an NOL or other tax attribute to completely offset the income on the conversion, you are going to need cash outside the IRA to pay tax on the conversion.
+Caution: Note that recharacterization was repealed under the 2017 tax reform.
+Accordingly, a 2018 Roth IRA conversion cannot be undone.
+Recharacterizing amounts rolled over to a Roth IRA from other retirement plans, such as 401(k) or 403(b) plans, is also prohibited.
+Also, assuming that you do not have an NOL or other tax attribute to completely offset the income on the conversion, you are going to need cash outside the IRA to pay tax on the conversion.

-Example (1): Individual D makes a \$5,000 contribution to a regular IRA in November 2016.
-D files his 2016 tax return on April 15, 2017.
-Immediately before filing the 2016 tax return, when the value of the IRA has increased to \$5,500, D recharacterizes the account as a Roth IRA.
-D will be considered to have made a \$5,000 contribution to a Roth IRA for 2016.
+Example: Individual D makes a \$5,000 contribution to a regular IRA in November 2018.
+D files his 2018 tax return on April 15, 2019.
+Immediately before filing the 2018 tax return, when the value of the IRA has increased to \$5,500, D converts the account as a Roth IRA.
+D will be considered to have made a \$5,000 contribution to a Roth IRA for 2018.
 The \$500 of appreciation is not treated as a contribution to the Roth IRA.